 Play by the Rules is available on Lite plan (only one rule) or Standard plan (several rules).

 As the account administrator, this feature allows you to set a maximum time limit to provide the receipt and the maximum number of overdue receipt allowed before the user is blocked for any card use (physical or virtual).
-These restrictions will encourage users to provide their credentials on a regular basis.
+These restrictions will encourage users to provide their receipts on a regular basis.